-GIRLS' BASKETBALL (cont'd) After the court has been cleared, teams shall be allowed a minimum of fifteen (15) minutes to warm up. (a) Where ties involve the last playoff position(s), tie breaking games must be scheduled. (b) To break all other ties in the final regular season standings, the following criteria will be used: (i) Head to head results, with the winning team being seeded highest. (ii) If there is still a tie, the team has allowed the fewest points amongst the tied teams will be the highest seed. (iii) If still tied, point differential (points for less points against) amongst the games involving the tied teams, the team with the highest differential getting the highest seed. (iv) Should the teams still be tied, then the overall point differential between common opponents shall be used.
+GIRLS' BASKETBALL (cont'd) RULES (cont'd) After the court has been cleared, teams shall be allowed a minimum of fifteen (15) minutes to warm up.
+TIE BREAKERS (a) Where ties involve the last playoff position(s), tie breaking games must be scheduled. (b) To break all other ties in the final regular season standings, the following criteria will be used: (i) Head to head results, with the winning team being seeded highest. (ii) If there is still a tie, the team has allowed the fewest points amongst the tied teams will be the highest seed. (iii) If still tied, point differential (points for less points against) amongst the games involving the tied teams, the team with the highest differential getting the highest seed. (iv) Should the teams still be tied, then the overall point differential between common opponents shall be used.
 Tie breaking games will be played at the site of the highest placed seed.
 Should that site be unavailable, not meet sport governing body specifications or not be able to accommodate spectators, then the game will be played at the site of the lower seed.
 Should either of these locations be unavailable, then the higher seeded team shall select a site.
 If the higher seed is unable to access a site, the convener shall secure a neutral site.
 For scheduling, the convener(s) shall leave at least two days for tiebreakers at the end of the schedule before the playoffs.
 In ties involving three or more teams, teams will be seeded using the criteria above, and a minimum number of games will be scheduled to decide the issue.
 Match-ups will be scheduled considering standard playoff formats (ie. if four teams: 4th vs 1st, 3rd vs 2nd, if three teams: 1st receives bye, 3rd plays second, etc) (c) All tie breaking games are designated as playoff games.

-GIRLS' JUNIOR AND SENIOR BASKETBALL (cont'd) N.O.S.S.A.
-REPRESENTATION (a) The NOSSA representative from the SDSSAA will be the team that advances the farthest in local, divisional play when all teams in the same category play in the same division. (b) If two teams lose at the same level in the playoffs and are in the same category, there will be a game played between the tied teams to ensure the best NOSSA representation.
-This game will take place if the regular season format is a single round robin or a split record in a double round robin format, in the gym of the higher standing team. (c) If only one division exists, all NOSSA reps will be decided by: i. their advancement in the league until eliminated (farthest) ii. challenge match, if tied in #2 above.
+GIRLS' BASKETBALL (cont'd)

+- (a) The NOSSA representative from the SDSSAA will be the team that advances the farthest in local, divisional play when all teams in the same category play in the same division. - (b) If two teams lose at the same level in the playoffs and are in the same category, there will be a game played between the tied teams to ensure the best NOSSA representation.
+This game will take place if the regular season format is a single round robin or a split record in a double round robin format, in the gym of the higher standing team. - (c) If only one division exists, all NOSSA reps will be decided by: - i. their advancement in the league until eliminated (farthest) - ii. challenge match, if tied in #2 above.

 At the conclusion of the Division I City Championship Final, the winner will have the opportunity to choose their intent to participate for NOSSA "A", "AA" or "AAA", provided they do not displace a second place team from a NOSSA entry.
-The second place finisher would then have the next choice of level to NOSSA.
-If two teams are needed for NOSSA, the next highest seed semi finalist (based on league standings) will have a choice to move on.
+The second placed finisher would then have the next choice of level to NOSSA.
+If two teams are needed for NOSSA, the next highest seed semi-finalist (based on league standings) will have a choice to move on.
 If a position opens up at a NOSSA Championship because another region does not fulfill their commitment, the league convener must be contacted by the Athletic Administrator and the NOSSA Convener.
 At this time, the appropriate schools will be contacted.
-GAME BALL The SDSSAA will use the OFSAA official ball for all games.
-The brand of ball used by OFSAA will be reviewed at the pre-season meeting.